Projet-M2-GGB/Microphone_wav_SD/README.md

 Setup Instructions

     Hardware Setup:
-        Connect the microphone to the STM32 board for audio input.
         Insert an SD card into the STM32 board.
-        Connect an LED and button to appropriate GPIO pins on the STM32.
     Software Setup:
         Clone the repository and open the project in STM32CubeIDE.
         Build and flash the program to the STM32 microcontroller.